 Even though many African-American voters (notably male African-American voters) disapprove of Kamala Harris, the fact remains that if Biden were to cut her from the ticket he’d risk alienating at least part of the essential African-American vote as well as much of the female vote.
 These two voting blocs, more than any others, are must-haves for Biden in 2024.
 He needs to keep these voting blocs on his side.

-So, while there’s been much talk of possibly putting someone like California Governor Gavin Newsom as Biden’s vice-president in the 2024 campaign, that might backfire on Biden at an important moment in his reelection bid.
+So, while there’s been much talk of possibly putting someone like California Governor Gavin Newsom as Biden’s vice-president in the 2024 campaign – even though Kamala Harris is officially on the ticket – that might backfire on Biden at an important moment in his reelection bid.

 AOC Fails Upward

-While I am not a Democrat, the fact that she could possibly replace Sen. Kirsten Gillibrand (D-NY) who is a policy wonk and skilled at her job, would do much damage to the Democratic National Committee from a legislative angle.
+While I am not a Democrat, the fact that she is rumored sometimes to challenge Sen. Kirsten Gillibrand (D-NY) who is a policy wonk and skilled at her job, would do much damage to the Democratic National Committee from a legislative angle.

 Plus, the Democratic Senate Majority Leader, Chuck Schumer (D-NY), likes having Gillibrand as his number two from New York because she doesn’t challenge him.
 AOC is an attention hog.
 She’ll complicate life for Schumer in the Senate at a time when he doesn’t want that.

 Biden elevating AOC to the vice-presidency would alleviate these problems.
 He could also keep many of the minority voters he worries about losing from possibly cutting Kamala Harris out of his reelection ticket.
 President Biden might even win over those all-important youth voters, whose support for him might be flagging since the 2020 campaign.